 The American Society for Metabolic and Bariatric Surgery (ASMBS) estimates that around 216,000 bariatric surgeries were performed in the U.S. in 2016.
 Of these, 3.4 percent were gastric bands.
 Gastric sleeve surgery was the most common type, accounting for 58.1 percent of procedures.

 Here are some key points about gastric band surgery.
-More detail and supporting information is in the body of this article.

 - Gastric band surgery is a type of weight loss, or bariatric, surgery.